morinted/art_of_chording/docs/introduction/how-steno-works.md

 - `TP-PL` → <Steno-Thumb stroke="TP-PL" /> → . (period)
 - `KW-BG` → <Steno-Thumb stroke="KW-BG" /> → , (comma)
 - `SKP` → <Steno-Thumb stroke="SKP" /> → and
-  - This chord is on the left side of the keyboard so that it can be combined with other keys to make phrases like "and the" (see above.)
+  - This brief is used because it's all the way on the left side of the keyboard.
+This allows it to be combined with other keys to make phrases like "and the" (see above.)

 Rather than typing {{ $frontmatter.exampleSentence.length }} characters, the stenographer made {{ $frontmatter.exampleChords.split(' ').length }} chords to write this quote.
-Given that a professional stenographer can make chords around 3.5 times per second, that would mean it would take around **{{ Math.round($frontmatter.exampleChords.split(' ').length / 3.5) }} seconds** to write those sentences.
+Given that a professional stenographer can make chords around 3.5 times per second, that would mean it would take around **{{ Math.round($frontmatter.exampleChords.split(' ').length / 3.5) }} seconds** to write.

 The average typist, typing 60 words per minute or 5 characters per second, would take about **{{ Math.round($frontmatter.exampleSentence.length / 5) }} seconds.**